by Craig Brelsford

 On Mon.
 8 Aug.
 I awoke to find a flat tire on our rented Kia Sportage.
 A tiny nail had caused a slow leak.
-We were 30 km away from a paved road, 40 km from the lake.
+We were 30 km (19 mi.) away from a paved road, 40 km (25 mi.) from the lake.
 As I was putting on the spare, a Tibetan Snowcock called from the ridge above.

-We camped at 37.980045, 98.047005, just 3.5 km (and five creek crossings) from the spot from the night before.
+We camped at 37.980045, 98.047005, just 3.5 km/2 mi. (and five creek crossings) from the spot from the night before.
 We had gone essentially nowhere in 24 hours, but we had long since factored mishaps and difficulties into the price we were willing to pay to see Hala Lake.

 In the clean air the light from a slim crescent moon was casting shadows, and for the first time I could make out the bands of Saturn.
 I viewed Saturn through my Swarovski ATX-95 30-70x scope.

 The next morning, Tues.
-9 Aug., I awoke at dawn and heard the calls of Tibetan Snowcock on the ridge above.
+9 Aug., I awoke at dawn and heard, coming from the ridge above, the calls of Tibetan Snowcock.
 I scoped a group of seven.
-Carrying my camera, I climbed 300 m to the ridge, elev.
-4400 m.
+Carrying my camera, I climbed 300 m (980 ft.) to the ridge, elev.
+4400 m (14,440 ft.).
 I found the snowcocks, three adults and four juveniles.
 I saw Brandt’s Mountain Finch, Tibetan Snowfinch, and Blanford’s Snowfinch.
 All were feeding young.
 I noted a single Plain Mountain Finch.